 What will I learn?

-Previously called Strategy Development for Wildlife Conservation, this training course has been developed with input from experienced practitioners to help conservationists create effective strategies for conservation projects of any type or size.
+This training course has been developed with input from experienced practitioners to help conservationists engage effectively with the right stakeholders for any type of conservation project.

 You will learn how to:

 In this online training course, we do our best to recreate the best of the interactive classroom environment, while offering you the flexibility to learn when and where you want.
 You will be supported throughout by our expert trainers via Zoom and WildHub.

 The course is run over 5 weeks, with an average of 3.5 hours learning per week.
 The training combines weekly live teaching sessions and pre-recorded training videos to work from in your own time.

 Where can I find out more?

 The next online training course in Stakeholder Engagement for Wildlife Conservation begins on 16th April, 2024.
 To find out more and sign up, click here.

 WildTeam UK is a not-for-profit charity that designs and delivers training in key skills that help conservationists increase their impact.
 To date, we have trained over 2,000 conservationists from 118 countries.

 “Highly interactive and engaging.”
 Jenny Cantlay.
 Doctoral researcher, Royal Holloway University of London.